lindell/multi-gitter/README.md

   -M, --max-reviewers int       If this value is set, reviewers will be randomized -O, --org strings             The name of a GitHub organization.
 All repositories in that organization will be used.
   -o, --output string           The file that the output of the script should be outputted to. "-" means stdout (default "-") -p, --platform string         The platform that is used.
-Available values: github, gitlab (default "github") -b, --pr-body string          The body of the commit message.
+Available values: github, gitlab, gitea (default "github") -b, --pr-body string          The body of the commit message.
 Will default to everything but the first line of the commit message if none is set.
   -t, --pr-title string         The title of the PR.
 Will default to the first line of the commit message if none is set.
   -P, --project strings         The name, including owner of a GitLab project in the format "ownerName/repoName"